wongma7/enhancements/keps/sig-storage/0035-20190125-online-growing-persistent-volume-size.md

 ### Notes

 - Currently we only support offline resizing for `xfs`, `ext3`, `ext4`.
-Online resizing of `ext3`,`ext4` is introduced from [Linux kernel-3.3](https://www.ibm.com/developerworks/library/l-33linuxkernel/), and `xfs` always supported growing mounted partitions (in-fact currently there is no way to expand an unmounted `xfs` file system), so they are all safe for online resizing.
-If user tries to expand a volume with other formats an error event will be reported for according pod.
+Online resizing of `ext3`,`ext4` was introduced in [Linux kernel-3.3](https://www.ibm.com/developerworks/library/l-33linuxkernel/), and `xfs` has always supported growing mounted partitions (in fact, currently there is no way to expand an unmounted `xfs` file system), so they are all safe for online resizing.
+If a user tries to expand a volume with other formats an error event will be reported for the pod using it.

-- This feature will be protected by an alpha feature gate `ExpandOnlinePersistentVolumes` in v1.11.
-We separate this feature gate from the offline resizing gate `ExpandPersistentVolumes`, if user wants to enable this feature, `ExpandPersistentVolumes` should be enabled first.
+- This feature is protected by an alpha feature gate `ExpandOnlinePersistentVolumes` in v1.11.
+We separate this feature gate from the offline resizing gate `ExpandPersistentVolumes`, if a user wants to enable this feature, `ExpandPersistentVolumes` must be enabled first.

 ### Implementation Details

-The key point of online file system resizing is how kubelet to discover which  PVCs need file system resizing.
+The key point of online file system resizing is how kubelet discovers which  PVCs need file system resizing.
 We achieve this goal by reusing the reprocess mechanism of `VolumeManager`'s `DesiredStateOfWorldPopulator`.
 In detail, kubelet synchronizes pods' status periodically, and during each loop, `DesiredStateOfWorldPopulator` will reprocess each pod's volumes and add them to `ActualStateOfWorld`.
 If a volume refers to a PVC, it will fetch both PV and PVC objects from apiserver.
 So we can check online resize request on these latest fetched objects.

 #### Online File System Resize in Kubelet

 ##### Volume Resize Request Detect

 As mentioned before,`DesiredStateOfWorldPopulator` loops through all alive pods in `PodManager` and reprocess each pod's volumes periodically.
 If a volume refers to a `PersistentVolumeClaim`, it will fetch the latest PV and PVC objects from apiserver, see [here](https://github.com/kubernetes/kubernetes/blob/6b64c07bafd13f7a2f4396526f60a189d407e363/pkg/kubelet/volumemanager/populator/desired_state_of_world_populator.go#L439) and [here](https://github.com/kubernetes/kubernetes/blob/2f13ffb056488dd34c92a0e0e1c57bef0a45f27d/pkg/kubelet/volumemanager/populator/desired_state_of_world_populator.go#L485).
-The reason for this is we need the PV object to create `VolumeSpec`, and we need the PVC object to know which PV it bound to.
+The reason for this is we need the PV object to create `VolumeSpec`, and we need the PVC object to know which PV it is bound to.

-With these latest objects, we can check whether a PVC is requiring online resizing operation or not.
+With these latest objects, we can check whether a PVC requires an online resizing operation or not.
 A PVC requires online file system resizing if:

 * `PVC.Status.Capacity` is less than  `PV.Spec.Capacity`
 * `PVC.Status.Condition` has a `PersistentVolumeClaimFileSystemResizePending` condition